Best Apps for Getting Around New York City

 Every weekend, the MTA works hard to keep the subways up and running for the 1.7 billion people who use it each year.
 However, because of the construction, that means there’s interruptions in the subway such as the 6 running express from Grand Central to Union Square meaning before you know it, the subway just passed the stop you need to get off and now you’re at 14th street— what?

 Don’t worry.
 The MTA Weekender app tells you either by line or stop exactly where there’ll be construction and combined with Google Maps, you’ll be able to get around it with no problem.
+Google Maps actually tells you on what construction work is going on where, but for the most accurate data about this, I like checking out the MTA Weekender site.
+There’s an app for this.

 Before Uber, I had to get a cab by figuring out which side of the street I needed to be on before waving my arm around frantically and yelling at a taxi to come if there was one at all.
 Now, with Uber, I just open the app, call an UberX (Uber’s version of a taxi) a few minutes before I want to be picked up, and wait for the car to pull up right where I’m standing.
 It’s the closest thing we’ll get to a modern day genie.